Set Background Wallpapers On i3wm

-First, we’ll see how to set an image as static wallpaper on i3wm.
+First, we’ll see how to set an image as a static wallpaper on i3wm.
 I’m considering you already have a login manager program like lightdm, gdm, etc where you enter your username and password to login to your account.
-We’ll be editing a file called .profile on your account’s home directory.
+We’ll be editing a file called .profile in your account’s home directory.
 This file .profile is what your computer loads and executes when you successfully log in to your account, so generally speaking you can input more custom commands if you like to automate your work.
 And now we have a need to automate setting background wallpaper when i3wm starts up.

 Launch your favorite text editor program and open ~/.profile file.

 Add the following commands on the last line to execute feh when you successfully log in to your account. feh –bg-fill ~/Pictures/Sample_picture.jpg The directory for your image may vary but you already get the point 🙂

 But what if you prefer feh loading a random wallpaper from within a directory every time you log in?
 This is more dramatic and refreshing as you get to enjoy different wallpapers (automatically) without having to change the command manually.

 Below is a refined feh command to enable randomization when feh loads up a wallpaper for your current session:

 My first Linux distro Linux Mint Cinnamon had a wallpaper setting where I can enable random wallpapers every specific interval of time.
 That made my desktop look fresher and kept me quite mesmerized when I closed down all the apps to enjoy a new wallpaper scene.
 That functionality is also possible on i3wm but again it’ll be command-oriented 😉 And there are just too many possible ways to count the time interval before switching a new wallpaper.